medo2203/bouzraa-files-crypter/README.md

-# Bouzraa Files Crypter
+# Files Protector

-**Bouzraa Files Crypter** is a Node.js package that provides functionality for encrypting and decrypting files using various cryptographic algorithms.
-This package allows you to easily secure and restore files through AES encryption and decryption.
+**Files Protector** is a TypeScript/Node.js package that provides robust functionality for encrypting and decrypting files using various cryptographic algorithms.
+This package allows you to easily secure and restore files through AES encryption and decryption with initialization vectors for enhanced security.

 ## Table of Contents